Germanism (linguistics): Serbian

 An exhibition in Vienna about Gastarbeiter in Austria has the Serbian title gastarbajteri.
-A particularly avid student is called štreber (German Streber is striver).
+A particularly avid student is called štreber (German Streber is a striver or a nerd).
 Schlag for cream is derived from the Austrian short form for Schlagobers.

 The Serbian word for tomatoes, Парадајз (paradajs), is influenced from the Austrian Paradeiser.
 One of the Serbian words for exhaust is auspuh (derived from German Auspuff).